deuxfleurs-org/garage/script/jepsen.garage/README.md

 lein run test --nodes-file nodes.vagrant --time-limit 64 --rate 50  --concurrency 50 --workload set2
 ```

+## Results

+**Register linear, without timestamp patch**

+Command: `lein run test --nodes-file nodes.vagrant --time-limit 60 --rate 20  --concurrency 20 --workload reg --ops-per-key 100`

+Results: fails with a simple clock-scramble nemesis.

+Explanation: without the timestamp patch, nodes will create objects using their
+local clock only as a timestamp, so the ordering will be all over the place if
+clocks are scrambled.

+**Register linear, with timestamp patch**

+Command: `lein run test --nodes-file nodes.vagrant --time-limit 60 --rate 20  --concurrency 20 --workload reg --ops-per-key 100 -I`

+Results:

+- No failure with clock-scramble nemesis
+- Fails with clock-scramble nemesis + partition nemesis

+Explanation: S3 objects are not meant to behave like linearizable registers.
+TODO explain using a counter-example

+**Read-after-write CRDT register model**: TODO: determine the expected semantics of such a register, code a checker and show that results are correct

+**Set, basic test**

+Command: `lein run test --nodes-file nodes.vagrant --time-limit 60 --rate 20  --concurrency 20 --workload set1 --ops-per-key 100`

+Results:

+- ListObjects returns objects not within prefix????

 ## License

 Copyright © 2023 Alex Auvolat